k22patel/Youtube-Stock-Analysis/README.md

 **Description:** In the dynamic world of stock investing, staying informed is key, yet the abundance of lengthy, often lengthy YouTube videos on market trends and stock recommendations poses a challenge for the casual investor.
 With time as a precious commodity, sifting through these extensive videos for valuable insights becomes a daunting task.
 The solution bridges this gap by offering a comprehensive system designed to summarize these videos, extracting and presenting the most pertinent information in a concise, user-friendly format.

 Utilizing the YouTube API for transcript extraction and the capabilities of the Open AI API for content summarization.
-Presented on a User friendly Dashboard
+Presented on a user-friendly dashboard via Python and HTML.

 **Technologies:** Python, Chat-GPT API, MatplotLib, Dash, HTML